mayank-SFIN571/loopback-next/docs/site/Booting-an-Application.md

 using `app.service()`.

-**IMPORTANT:** For a class to be recognized by `ServiceBooter` as a service provider, it either has to be decorated with `@bind` or the class name must end with `Provider` suffix and its prototype must have a `value()` method.
+**IMPORTANT:** For a class to be recognized by `ServiceBooter` as a service provider, it either has to be decorated with `@injectable` or the class name must end with `Provider` suffix and its prototype must have a `value()` method.

 #### Options